List of tallest buildings in Perth: 1930s–60s

 Tall buildings in Perth got their start later than in larger Australian cities like Sydney or Melbourne.
 One of the earliest high-rises in the city was the CML Building, built for the Colonial Mutual Life Assurance Society in 1936; the company had also built some of the earliest high-rises in Brisbane and Adelaide.
 Construction took place during the Great Depression, providing work for 200 men, and was overseen by local architect Reginald Summerhayes, who was responsible for decorative gargoyles on the exterior of the building.
 It was the tallest building in the city for over two decades until 1962, and was ultimately demolished in 1980.

 During the 1950s and 1960s, many of Perth's older buildings had been demolished to make way for modern developments, which had led to criticism of the Perth City Council for approving such redevelopments.
-The CML Building was surpassed by the T&G Building, now known as Citibank House, an 68 m (224 ft), 18-storey office building completed in 1962.
+The CML Building was surpassed by the second T&G Building, now known as Citibank House, a 68 m (224 ft), 18-storey office building completed in 1962.
 The modernist high-rise took the place of Moir Chambers, an American Romasque building that had been standing since 1897.
 Despite protests, it was demolished in 1960, and construction on the new CML Building began the same year.
 When the T&G Building was constructed, there were no plot ratio limits imposed by the City of Perth on multistorey developments, and the building had a plot ratio of approximately 7:1.
 However, subsequent to the construction, a limit of 5:1 was imposed.
 Another early high-rise is the 13-storey Council House, opened by Queen Elizabeth a year after Perth had hosted the Commonwealth Games.
 The building served as the headquarters of the city council, which in 1959 launched an architectural competition for the new building.